rajeshkumarkarra/rajeshkumarkarra/README.md

 ### Hi there, I'm Rajeshkumar Karra [Data Scientist][website] 👋

-## I'm a Husband, Father, Developer!
+## I'm a Husband, Father and a Developer!
 - 🔭 I’m currently working on a [Kaggle Competition ][website]!
 - 🌱 I’m currently learning AI, ML and QML 🤣
 - 👯 I’m looking to participate Qiskit community to contribute